adeoke/django-quarantine-workout-graphql/README.md

 ```

 This will start the server on `localhost:8000` (if you wish to change the default port run the task instead with
 command `inv run-server --port=MY_PORT_HERE`) replacing the port with the port of your choice.

-**The server will continue to run until you input key combination `CONTROL AND c`.
-Also its good to note that the process will
-run in the terminal until its stopped.
+**The server will continue to run until you input the key combination `CONTROL + c`.
+Also, its good to note that the process will run in the terminal until it is ended.
 For that reason I recommend opening another terminal window at the project root for further commands.**

-You can now view the GraphiQL web browser interface by going to url `http://localhost:8000/graphql/`.
+You can now view the GraphiQL web browser interface by going to URL `http://localhost:8000/graphql/`.

 See screenshot below for an example output: